neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 You will notice that we used the same recipe as we did in the MNLI case (identified by the SparseZoo stub `zoo:nlp/text_classification/obert-base/pytorch/huggingface/mnli/pruned90_quant-none`).

-Since the MNLI dataset is a multi sentence multi-class classification problem (similiarly, it is an entailment problem), we used the transfer learning recipe from the sentiment analysis task (a single sentence binary classification problem) as the starting point.
+Since the MNLI dataset is a multi sentence multi-class classification problem (similiarly, it is an entailment problem), the hyperparameters used for MNLI are a solid starting point for SICK.

 To experiment with the hyperparameters, you can download the YAML file from SparseZoo, make updates to the YAML directly, and pass the local path to SparseML.
-Alternative, you can use `--recipe_args` to update on the fly.
+Alternatively, you can use `--recipe_args` to update on the fly.

 ### Using Local CSV Files